Reforming homelessness legislation in Wales

 The Act contains the key change recommended by Dr Mackie’s review: a duty on local authorities to take “reasonable steps to help” all applicants who are homeless or threatened with homelessness.
 Previously, local authorities were only required to assist those deemed in priority need for assistance – approximately 54% of homeless people.

 Welsh Government statistics show that since the new law came in, more than 36,000 households have been helped before they became homeless.
 Homelessness has been prevented in 65% of cases, and the number of households who ultimately remain homeless after assistance has reduced by 57%.

 “The Welsh Government decided they were going to try and prevent homelessness for everybody.
 It was real blue-sky thinking and a bold move – a world first,” says Dr Mackie.

 “It’s a good piece of law.
-It could have gone further and there is still work to be done – but it was a huge moment nevertheless.”
+It could have gone further, and there is still work to be done, but it was a huge moment nevertheless.”

 The changes in Wales also formed the basis of an overhaul to legislation in England.
-Homelessness charity Crisis said Dr Mackie’s review directly informed their negotiations with the UK Government on the Homelessness Reduction Act, which was introduced in England in 2018.
+Homelessness charity Crisis said that Dr Mackie’s review directly informed their negotiations with the UK Government on the Homelessness Reduction Act, which was introduced in England in 2018.

 Since it commenced, more than 250,000 households in England have been assisted before becoming homeless, and in nearly 60% of these cases, homelessness was prevented.
 The legislation also reduced the number of households who ultimately remain homeless at the end of the process by approximately 50%.